ludwig-ai/ludwig-docs/docs/developer_guide/style_guidelines_and_tests.md

 pre-commit.ci after creating a new pull request.
 There may be automatic fixes to pull, or issues which require manual editing to fix.

-To run pre-commit on local branches before pushing, you can install pre-commit locally with pip:
+To run pre-commit on local branches, you can install pre-commit locally with pip:

 ```bash
 # Installs pre-commit tool